SupatDev/SupatDev/README.md

 Hi 👋 My name is Supattarachai
 ==============================

-Hello.
-My nick name is bank.
-I was start my first programming language is VB.Net, i'm pretty interested for that, because it's easy to learning for beginner.
-Now.
-I'm study about Web Developer, i have stared about Html, CSS, Java Script, MySQL Language and Vue.
-I spend my time 1-2 hours a day for learned about coding and new knowledge in everyday.
-My goals.
-1.I would like to be an good Front-end Web Developer within 4 month.
-2.Full Stack Web Developer within 5-6 years.
-3.I can manage my time in one day for working, and must have free time 2 hours a day for relaxing or another.
+<b>Hello.</b> My nick name is bank.
+I was start my first programming language is VB.Net, i'm pretty interested for that, because it's easy to learning for beginner.<br>

+<b>Now.</b> I'm study about Web Developer, i have stared about Html, CSS, Java Script, MySQL Language and Vue.
+I spend my time 1-2 hours a day for learned about coding and new knowledge in everyday.<br>

+<b>My goals.</b><bt>
+1. I would like to be an good Front-end Web Developer within 4 month.<br>
+2. Full Stack Web Developer within 5-6 years.<br>
+3. I can manage my time in one day for working, and must have free time 2 hours a day for relaxing or another.

 *   🌍  I'm based in Thailand
 *   ✉️  You can contact me at [supttarachai253@gmail.com](mailto:supttarachai253@gmail.com)